Our Team

 Peyten Sellers is a student at the University of Tennessee, Knoxville, majoring in Advertising with a minor in Business.
 Born and raised in Washington, D.C., Peyten is actively involved on campus as a member of the Alpha Kappa Psi Business Fraternity, a research assistant at the Social Media Command Center, and a participant in the UT Ski and Board Club.
 She brings experience in digital marketing tools, graphic and UX design, and consumer research, having worked extensively at the intersection of marketing and technology.
 Peyten is passionate about leveraging her diverse skill set to drive meaningful engagement and innovation.

-Meet Our Board
+Meet Our Board of Directors

 Mark Bevelhimer